UK finance sector ready for any type of Brexit: minister

-LONDON (Reuters) - Britain’s financial services sector will continue to function properly whatever form Brexit takes, junior finance minister Robert Jenrick said on Tuesday.
+LONDON (Reuters) - Britain’s financial sector will continue to function properly whatever form Brexit takes, a junior minister said on Tuesday, though the head of an industry body said it would back proposals to avert Britain leaving the EU without a withdrawal deal.

+Britain is due to leave the European Union next month, but has not yet agreed a divorce settlement with the bloc, creating uncertainty and fears about a potentially disorderly departure.

-“We are very focused at the Treasury for preparing for any outcome,” Jenrick told the annual conference of insurance trade body ABI.
+“We are very focused at the Treasury for preparing for any outcome,” junior finance minister Robert Jenrick told the annual conference of the Association of British Insurers.

-Britain is putting EU law on to its statute books.
+Britain is putting EU law onto its statute books.

 “This will ensure that whatever the outcome of the exit from the European Union, we have a functioning financial services regime,” Jenrick said.